Systematic design of a robust half-W1 photonic crystal waveguide for interfacing slow light and trapped cold atoms: Engineered half-W1 waveguide for Rubidium atoms

 Nanofabrication inherently leads to imperfections, even if errors below 2~nm can be reached~\cite{Asano2006}.
 A specific effort has been put in our design process to minimize the impact of such imperfections, thereby facilitating an experimental realization.

-As the Purcell factor diverges at the edge of the Brillouin zone, one naive approach could be to align the D$_2$ line frequency to any band edge of the band structure.
+As the Purcell factor diverges at a band edge, one naive approach could be to align the D$_2$ line frequency $\omega_\mathrm{a}$ to any band edge of the band structure.
 However, fabrication imperfections, to first order, lead to a shift of the energy of the band \cite{Faggiani2016}.
 The flatter the band, i.e., the smaller the group velocity, the more it is vulnerable to a shift in frequency \cite{Soljacic2004}.
 If the D$_2$ line is aligned with the band edge, an infinitesimal shift to a lower energy will bring the atomic transition in the band gap of the 2D photonic crystal, impeding the propagation of the emitted light.
-In addition to a shift in frequency, the disorder introduced during the fabrication process can lead to strong localization of light inside the crystal \cite{Mazoyer2009,Patterson2009,Faggiani2016}.
+In addition, the disorder in the frequency shift along the waveguide (from the randomness of the imperfections) can lead to strong localization of light inside the crystal~\cite{Mazoyer2009,Patterson2009,Faggiani2016}.